shlee625/CxGrad/README.md

 To be prepared

 ## Acknowledgment
-Thanks for the authors of [MAML++](https://github.com/AntreasAntoniou/HowToTrainYourMAMLPytorch) and [ALFA](https://github.com/baiksung/ALFA), which our work is based on, for their great implementations.
+Thanks to the authors of [MAML++](https://github.com/AntreasAntoniou/HowToTrainYourMAMLPytorch) and [ALFA](https://github.com/baiksung/ALFA), which our work is based on, for their great implementations.